Free Comic Book Day 2018: A Guide To The Best Bets And The Best Avoided

 The Gist: In 1930s New York, a thief attempts to rob an auction of Jonathan and Mina Harker's possessions — yep, the Dracula Harkers — only to fall, literally, into a world of vampiric intrigue.

 Additional Info: Only the first chapter of the first volume in a four-volume graphic novels series, but writer/artist Stephan Franck is firing on all cylinders from the jump.
 Stylish black-and-white art, and a smart, charmingly roguish point-of-view-character draw you in.
-Don't be fooled by the cover, though — neither the buxom badass vampire hunter depicted on it nor or indeed any nasty Nosferatus show up in this excerpt.
+Don't be fooled by the cover, though — neither the buxom badass vampire hunter depicted on it nor indeed any nasty Nosferatus show up in this excerpt.

 Verdict?
 Yep.